 EENI Global Business School

-Syllabus of the Subject: South Asian Association for Regional Cooperation (SAARC)
+South Asian Association Regional Cooperation SAARC

-1. Introduction to the SAARC;
+1. Introduction to the South Asian Association Regional Cooperation (SAARC)

 2. Areas of cooperation of the South Asian Association for Regional Cooperation

-1. Economy;
+1. Economy

-2. International Trade;
+2. International Trade

-3. Communications;
+3. Communications

-4. Transport.
+4. Transport

-3. SAARC Preferential Trading Arrangement (SAPTA): Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka;
+3. SAARC Preferential Trading Arrangement (SAPTA): Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka

-4. South Asian Free-Trade Area (SAFTA);
+4. South Asian Free-Trade Area (SAFTA)

-5. South Asian Economic Union;
+5. South Asian Economic Union

-6. International Trade in the South Asian Association for Regional Cooperation region;
+6. International Trade in the South Asian Association for Regional Cooperation region

-7. South Asia Subregional Economic Cooperation (SASEC).
+7. South Asia Economic Cooperation (SASEC)

 The objectives of the subject “South Asian Association for Regional Cooperation” are the following:

-1. To understand the purposes and functions of the SAARC;
+1. To understand the purposes and functions of the SAARC

-2. To assess the benefits for the member countries of the SAARC and its areas of cooperation;
+2. To assess the benefits for the member countries of the SAARC and its areas of cooperation

-3. To analyze the free-trade area (SAFTA) and the economic union of South Asia;
+3. To analyze the free-trade area (SAFTA) and the economic union of South Asia

-4. To explore the foreign trade among the member countries of the SAARC.
+4. To explore the foreign trade among the member countries of the SAARC

-Asia Online Masters, Doctorate (Global Business, Foreign Trade)
+Asia Masters, Doctorate (Global Business, Foreign Trade)

 Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Doctorate: World Trade, Ethics, Religion & Business.
+Doctorates: World Trade, Ethics, Religion & Business.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Course: Hinduism and Business.